LockSense/locksense-hw/README.md

 3. Select Code Compose Studio, then select CCS projects.
 Go to NEXT.
 4. Click Browse and select the ccs folder from this repository.
 Then Click Finish.
 5. Click Project > Build All,  follow by Run > Debug
+6. Once Debug finish, remember to click Resume (to run the program)

 Next, launch the script in your git clone folder using this command:
 *python3 audio_frame_serial_print.py COM3 32 NONE -b 115200*